Skip to content

 Stackpole, Pembrokeshire

-Get up close and personal this summer with the Pembrokeshire coast through an adrenaline-fuelled watersports session at Stackpole Quay.
-Experts will be on hand to guide you through a sea kayaking session, or if you’ve a head for heights you can have a go at coasteering, which was invented in Pembrokeshire and combines cliff jumping, low level rock traversing and sea swimming.Visit the home of coasteering
+Experience the Pembrokeshire coast through a watersports session at Stackpole Quay.
+Join a sea kayaking session or try coasteering, which was invented in Pembrokeshire, and combines cliff jumping, low-level rock traversing and sea swimming.Visit Stackpole

 Wembury, Devon

-While Wembury beach is perfect for strolling and sandcastle-building, there's plenty do in the water too, including sailing, diving and watersports.
-This part of the coast is a popular spot for kayaking and, with swells of up to ten feet, it’s fantastic for surfers of all abilities.Get involved at Wembury
+While Wembury Beach is great for strolling and sandcastle-building, there's plenty to do in the water, including sailing, diving and watersports.
+This part of the coast is a popular spot for kayaking and, with swells of up to ten feet, it caters to surfers of all abilities.Visit Wembury

 Coast and beaches